Local. Independent. Physician-Owned Since 1949.

 The eye drop section of your local pharmacy or supermarket can be overwhelming.
-Some stores have over one hundred different drops that treat a variety of conditions.
-Before talking about specific eye drops, let’s take a look at a few of the most of the common causes of eye irritation that I see with my patients at Boulder Medical Center:
+Some stores offer over 100 different drops that treat a variety of conditions.
+Before talking about specific eye drops, let’s take a look at a few of the most common causes of eye irritation that I see with my patients at Boulder Medical Center:

-- Blepharitis – eyelid inflammation caused by blockage of tear glands.
+• Blepharitis – eyelid inflammation caused by blockage of the tear glands.
 Also referred to as meibomian gland dysfunction or ocular rosacea

 Over-The-Counter Remedies